iamsohaib7/play-store-review-analyzer/README.md

 - **Secure:** HTTPS, JWT authentication, encrypted data storage
 - **Real-time:** WebSocket support for live updates
 - **Cloud-Native:** Leverages AWS services for reliability and scalability

+### **User Manual**
+## 🛠️ Troubleshooting Common Issues

+### 🔐 Login / Authentication Problems
+- **Issue:** Unable to log in or access restricted areas.
+- **Solution:** Ensure credentials are correct and that cookies or localStorage are enabled.
+If using OAuth, enable third-party cookies.

+### 💳 Payment Processing Failures
+- **Issue:** Payments not going through or showing errors.
+- **Solution:** Verify payment gateway API keys, and ensure proper internet connectivity.
+Check transaction logs for specific errors.

+### 🐢 Data Loading Delays
+- **Issue:** Dashboard takes too long to load data.
+- **Solution:** Confirm backend services are running, database queries are optimized, and the ML pipeline is responsive.

+### 🌐 Browser Compatibility Issues
+- **Issue:** Some UI elements are not displaying or behaving correctly.
+- **Solution:** Use updated versions of Chrome, Firefox, or Edge.
+Clear browser cache and disable conflicting extensions.

+### 📶 Network Connectivity Problems
+- **Issue:** App fails to load or loses connection intermittently.
+- **Solution:** Check internet connection stability.
+Ensure WebSocket and API endpoints are accessible and not blocked by firewalls.

+---

+## 🚀 Advanced Features

+### 🔍 Filtering and Sorting in Dashboard
+- Easily filter reviews by rating, sentiment, keywords, or date range.
+- Sort feature suggestions based on urgency, frequency, or impact.

+### 📤 Exporting Data and Reports
+- Export dashboards or insights in CSV, JSON, or PDF formats.
+- Download visualizations and charts for offline use or presentations.

+### 🔔 Setting Up Automated Alerts
+- Create alerts for negative trends, repeated bug mentions, or urgent reviews.
+- Get notified via email, SMS, or third-party integrations like Slack.

+### 🎨 Customizing Dashboard Views
+- Switch between dark and light themes.
+- Reorder widgets, select metrics, and personalize layout according to team needs.

 ## 🚀 Installation